 All employee limitations will be documented in the Roster of Repair Station Personnel.

-Work Performed At Another Location
+Work Performed at Another Location

 All maintenance, preventive maintenance, or alterations that are performed away from Alta Avionics, LLC. will be performed without deviation from any procedures set forth in the Repair Station Manual, and Quality Control Manual.
 Repair station personnel will have access to these manuals at all times.